 While it is understandable for the public to set and expect high standards of behaviour of their leadership in everything, we understand humans do bear inherent weaknesses that will see us falling short of set standards.
 Zimbabwean politics has set itself very low moral standards; it makes it difficult for us to start raising standards for Tsvangirai when we have a murderer and his friends leading the state.

 Tsvangirai is an influential political leader but I have doubts over his public influence on morality.
-Zimbabweans are intelligent enough to make personal decisions on their sexual conduct; Tsvangirai’s behaviour is never going to derail HIV/ AIDS programmes in both the short and long-term except if he were to be president and decide that his government would not fund the said programs.
+Zimbabweans are intelligent enough to make personal decisions on their sexual conduct; Tsvangirai’s behaviour is never going to derail HIV/ AIDS programmes in both the short and long-term except if he were to be president and decide that his government would not fund the said programmes.

 The other problem with any public testing of the Prime Minister is the message that it would be sending out about HIV and AIDS.
-HIV testing and certainly the status is not one of the preconditions for a PM or presidential job and many other senior jobs including within the health sector for as long as the individual does not perform any invasive procedures.
+HIV testing and certainly the status is not one of the preconditions for a Prime Ministerial or presidential job and many other senior jobs including within the health sector for as long as the individual does not perform any invasive procedures.

-HIV is no longer a death sentence that it was in the 1980s and 90s; it is now a treatable and an effectively managed condition in many countries.
+HIV is no longer a death sentence that it was in the 1980s and 1990s; it is now a treatable and an effectively managed condition in many countries.
 What we should be working on is fighting the stigma associated with HIV infection.
 Instead of fighting stigma, Tsvangirai’s public show will reverse all the gains in that direction as the message would be that HIV positive people cannot hold high positions in public or private organisations yet the reality is that HIV does not in and of itself hinder people’s abilities.